anhailee/SQL_Banking_Credit_Segment_Exploration/README.md

 	FROM QUYMO_TSBĐ
 	WHERE DK_KHOANNO IS NOT NULL) DAU_KY

--- PHÁT SINH MỚI
+-- PHAT SINH MOI

--- 6 THÁNG ĐẦU NĂM
+-- 6 THANG DK

 SELECT
 	COUNT(PHAT_SINH.col_ID)				AS [PST6TDN_SO_LUONG_TSBĐ]